What is the Reproducible Research Fellows Programme?

 The Fellows Programme is open to early career research individuals, such as graduate students and postdoctoral scholars, anywhere in the world, and in any scientific discipline.
 Your working hours should overlap with US Central Timezone (CDT) for at least one hour.
 The Programme is remote and virtual, so you can be based anywhere in the world.
 You will need to have strong internet connection, as you will be virtually meeting with your Cohort online frequently.
 You must be able to commit to working up to 8 hours a week on the Programme, including meeting every week for about 1 hour.

 What is the timeframe for the Fellows Programme?

-The Fellows Programme will begin in July 2020 and will last for 9 months.
+The Fellows Programme will begin in October 2021 and will last for 9 months (through the end of June).
+There will be breaks for holidays - see the syllabus from Cohort 2 as an example schedule.
 We expect the Fellows Programme will take up to 8 hours of individual work per week.

 How will we make our choice?

 We will base our choice on evidence of community engagement, technical capabilities, and also favour applicants who demonstrate an interest in Open Science and research reproducibility.
 Preference will also be given to applicants who show an interest in continuing their involvement in the Frictionless Data community in the long term.
 We are aiming to accept 6 Fellows for this cohort.
 If you are interested, but do not have all of the qualifications, we still encourage you to apply.

 What kind of technical skills should I have to apply?

 Applicants should have some technical abilities, such as familiarity with a programming language like R or Matlab, but do not need to be technically proficient.
 Having a willingness to learn is more important than having advanced skills.
 If you are interested, but do not have all of the qualifications, we still encourage you to apply.